Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Experimental analysis

 We conduct an empirical comparison of the performance of \otsls{}, and that of two other algorithms: Online Ridge Regression (\ridge) and the Vovk-Azoury-Warmuth Forecaster (\vaw) \citep{orabona2019modern}.
-The online \ridge{} estimator employed by the algorithms at time $t$ is defined as follows:

-The Vovk-Azoury-Warmuth Forecaster, in the inverse of the design matrix, uses the information at time $t$ and adds the covariate available at that time.
-The estimator becomes

-The difference between the two algorithms lies then on the inverse of the design matrices used.
+The difference between the two algorithms lies in the design matrices' inverse.
+The Vovk-Azoury-Warmuth Forecaster, in the inverse of the design matrix, uses the information at time $t$ by adding the covariate available at that time.
+This addition guarantees better regret bounds on adversarial losses, while on the stochastic setup, the two algorithms are expected to perform similarly, as we confirm experimentally in the following.
+Specifically, we compare the following online algorithms and their respective estimators: